ultraseedbox/USB-Docs/UltraSeedbox Policies and Security/UltraSeedbox Policies/Service Level Agreement.md

 Our services run on shared resources.
 As a result, it is the responsibility of the client to ensure that their activities do not negatively impact other client’s experiences and are kept within acceptable limitations.

-UltraSeedbox may stop, without warning, any applications that are negatively affecting other clients.
+Ultraseedbox may stop, without warning, any applications that are negatively affecting other clients.
 In extreme scenarios where clients are negatively affecting other clients, the client’s slot may be suspended or terminated.